Divi vs Elementor WordPress Page Builders Compared – Which Is Best?

 If you want to create custom content designs and page layouts for WordPress, the best option for most website owners is to install a page builder plugin.
-When it comes to choosing one of these plugins, Divi and Elementor are two very popular options.
+When it comes to choosing one of these plugins, Divi (from Elegant Themes) and Elementor are two very popular options.

-However, as well as being two of the most well-known and widely used page builders, Divi and Elementor also share similar feature lists, making it difficult to decide which one to choose.
-On paper, they both look great, but, as is often the case, the small details and differences will dictate which one is best for you.
+However, as well as being two of the most well-known and widely used page builders, Divi (here’s a link to our in-depth Divi Review) and Elementor (here’s a link to our in-depth Elementor Review) also share similar feature lists, making it difficult to decide which one to choose.
+On paper, they both look great, but, as is often the case, the small details and differences will dictate which one is right for your site.

 To help you to pick the right tool, this article compares the features and user experiences of Divi and Elementor, so you can make an informed decision on which one to use for your project.